Cray-HPE/docs-csm/operations/utility_storage/Troubleshoot_Ceph_New_RGW_Deployment_Failing.md

 See [Collect Information about the Ceph Cluster](Collect_Information_About_the_Ceph_Cluster.md) for more information on how to interpret the output of the Ceph commands used in this procedure.

-1. Log on to the manager nodes via `ssh`.
+1. Log on to a master node or `ncn-s001/2/3` to run the following commands.

-    The commands in the next step will need to be run on each manager node.

 1. Check that the issue is occuring